Inside Picture: Katrina Kaif And Priyanka Chopra Chill Together At Rohini Iyer's House Party!

 The party was also attended by Ayushmann Khurrana, Bhumi Pednekar and Ruchikaa Kapoor.
 Ekta captioned the picture, "Dream girls n boys with BALA!."

 Coming back to Priyanka and Katrina, the Fashion actress was last seen in The Sky Is Pink whereas the latter in Salman Khan's Bharat.
-Priyanka will be seen next in The White Tiger - a Netflix film which also casts Rajkummar Rao in the lead role.
-Katrina, on the other side, will be seen next in Rohit Shetty's Sooryavanshi opposite Akshay Kumar.
-The film slated to hit the theatres on March 27, 2020.
+Priyanka will next be seen in The White Tiger - a Netflix film which also casts Rajkummar Rao in the lead.
+Katrina, on the other hand, has Rohit Shetty's Sooryavanshi opposite Akshay Kumar.
+The film is slated to hit the theatres on March 27, 2020.